Hello!

 My Story

 My mare continuously coming up with different kinds of (physical and behavioral) problems was one of the main reasons I decided to pursue bodywork.
 She was very clear in showing me that she was uncomfortable and was showing various signs of something clearly being ‘wrong’.
 But even after several different vets, chiropractors, acupuncturists, bringing her to a clinic to have her checked from head to toe, etc., I still wasn’t any closer to figuring out what was going on.
 Whatever bodywork modality I tried and/or whatever changes I made to other aspects of her life and training, things would often temporarily help, but would only last for a few days or weeks.
 That went on for a few years, until I finally heard of Osteopathy and tried an Osteopath instead – that was the first time I saw better and longer lasting results, and yet still, a lot of things kept coming back.
 I tried a few different Osteopaths and found one that put every other bodyworker into the shadows for me.
-She had trained at the same school I am currently doing my degree at and was finally able to help me achieve some long-lasting results and help my mare feel better overall.
+She had trained at the same school I have now graduated from as well, and was finally able to help me achieve some long-lasting results and help my mare feel better overall.

 By that time, I had already decided to study a few other modalities, including equine thermography and equine acupuncture, and I’m glad I did, because especially acupuncture is a wonderful extension of Osteopathy!

-I was really intrigued by what that EDO® was able to do, so that same day I went online to do some research on that particular school.
+I was really intrigued by what that Equine Osteopath EDO® was able to do, so that same day I went online to do some research on that particular school.
 After that it just became a matter of figuring out how to make it happen, but I knew that was what I wanted to be doing and that I wanted to go to that school.
-“The Vluggen Institute for Equine Osteopathy and Education” has one branch in Southern Germany (Waldfeucht) and one in the US (Texas).
+“The Vluggen Institute for Equine Osteopathy and Education” has one branch in Southern Germany (Waldfeucht) and one in the US (Florida).

 There are many schools for equine osteopathy in Germany, but most of the ones I looked at would only offer trainings that would last up to 1.5 years, nothing more.
 And for a lot of them, you only learned about a part of osteopathy (the parietal part) and you had to take extra courses for the visceral and cranio-sacral part of osteopathy.
 Which I don’t believe every one that calls themselves an equine osteopath does; hence the reason so many osteopaths I had out to treat my horse weren’t able to get to the root cause of what was going on, because they weren’t using the whole spectrum of osteopathy.
 Don’t get me wrong, they were definitely helping, but personally I was so sick of only being able to put band-aids on symptoms that were showing up and I wanted results that would last.